SoftStoneDevelop/SerializerList/README.md

 Issue: Exist interface names of "IListSerializer".
-Implement him as fast as you can.
+Implement him as fast low memory allocation as you can.

 V1 Dictionary: